 1. Social Media Is (Still) Changing Health Care

-The world is different than it was just two years ago, and social media has evolved right along with it.
-Social media continues to impact healthcare in new and dynamic ways; it has become something more transparent, interactive, and collective and forms a key part of your big picture customer service strategy and your marketing plan moving forward.
+The world is different from just two years ago, and social media has evolved right along.
+Social media continues to impact healthcare in new and dynamic ways; it has become something more transparent, interactive, and collective and forms a key part of your big-picture customer service strategy and your marketing plan moving forward.